Aiyima T20

 discount vouchers available to reduce the price further.

-Having used the T20 for a few weeks now, I can say it not only sounds good, but it looks good.
+Having used the T20 for a few weeks now, I can say it not only sounds good, but it works very well.
 It’s not just another tube pre-amplifier in a plain box.

 The T20 and A20 together make an attractive system: